tomoya-sasaki/Code_Tips/R/purrr.md

 ## reduce
-Element-wise mean over a list of matrices
+Element-wise mean over a list of matrices:
 ```r
 > res
 [[1]]